wissamboukhaimadev/flango/README.md

 ## Copilot

-It's worth noting that Github Copilot doesn't understand DreamBerd, which means that Microsoft won't be able to steal your code.
+It's worth noting that Github Copilot doesn't understand flango, which means that Microsoft won't be able to steal your code.
 This is great for when you want to keep your open-sourced project closed-source.

 ## Contributing